Florida Film Festival Welcomes Paul Sorvino

 A businessman and a passionate cook, Sorvino still returns occasionally to his original dream and headlines his own concerts.
 He lives in Los Angeles and is the proud father of son Michael, and daughters Amanda and Academy Award-winning actress Mira Sorvino.

-Paul Sorvino will be in attendance at the screening of Last I Heard on Friday, April 11, at 4:15PM at Enzian
+Paul Sorvino was in attendance at the screening of Last I Heard on Friday, April 11, at 4:15PM at Enzian

-Paul Sorvino will be in attendance at An Afternoon with Paul Sorvino, featuring Goodfellas on Saturday, April 12, at 11AM at Enzian.
+Paul Sorvino was in attendance at An Afternoon with Paul Sorvino, featuring Goodfellas on Saturday, April 12, at 11AM at Enzian.

 Photo courtsey of Warren Saire.